 We can read music notes on a stave!
 We took our learning outdoors and created our own musical stave!

 We have had some of our children visit the Royal Albert Hall to be inspired by groups of musicians from various Secondary Schools from around the country.
+Some of us are visiting on the 22nd March to see Classical Spectacular!
+Amazing!

 Our choir is enjoying their weekly sessions on a Monday, learning songs that range from Musical Theatre to more modern favourites.